-- San Diego Zoo: Here you can see behind-the-scenes videos and stories, live animal cams, printable activities, and play online games.
+- San Diego Zoo: Here, you can see behind-the-scenes videos and stories, watch live animal cams, download printable activities, and play online games.

-- Atlanta Zoo: This zoo offers panda cam where you can watch pandas in real–time, learn more about them, and see what it’s like to be a panda keeper for a day.
+- Atlanta Zoo: This zoo offers panda cam, where you can watch pandas in real-time, learn more about the animals, and see what it’s like to be a panda keeper for a day.

 - Seattle Aquarium: Enjoy a half-hour video tour where you can learn about the various sea animals and food web found in the Puget Sound waters.